HomeSmall BusinessIs That Directory a Link Farm?

 5. Monitor algorithm updates: Stay informed about how search engines evaluate directory links

-The evolution of directories like ECRIN’s Metadata Repository demonstrates how modern directories are implementing sophisticated linking processes and metadata standards to provide enhanced value—a trend that distinguishes quality directories from link farms.
+Directories like ECRIN’s Metadata Repository show where things are heading, using sophisticated linking processes and metadata standards to add value.
+That’s another marker that separates quality directories from link farms.

 • Implement a systematic evaluation process for directories before submission